Helping with this project

 • make a note at the bottom about the "real" color of your certificate

-• no need to record sizes
+• no need to report sizes

 • no need to copy backs, stubs, or coupons